 The Fair Credit Reporting Act (FCRA) grants you many rights, including the right to dispute inaccurate information in your credit report and have it promptly removed.

 However, disputing credit report errors is a complex process that is tough to go through on your own.
-Our Cincinnati credit report dispute lawyers can answer any questions you have and help make sure your FCRA rights are protected throughout the process.
-Our bankruptcy attorneys also might be able to file a lawsuit to obtain compensation for losses you sustained due to inaccurate or outdated information in your credit report.
+A Cincinnati credit report dispute lawyer at our firm can answer any questions you have and help make sure your FCRA rights are protected throughout the process.
+Our skilled bankruptcy attorneys also might be able to file a lawsuit to obtain compensation for losses you sustained due to inaccurate or outdated information in your credit report.

 You have the right to dispute a variety of outdated, inaccurate information in your credit report, including:

 - Information more than 7 year’s old

 - Old debt being reported as new

 If you discover these types of errors on any of your three credit reports, write a letter to the agency that manages the report.
 Make sure to identify each item you want removed and why.
 You should also include any documentation supporting your assertion that the information is incorrect.
 Send the credit report dispute letter via certified mail with return receipt required so you will know your letter has been received.

 Unless the credit reporting agency considers your dispute to be frivolous, it must investigate and remove information it has verified to be incorrect within 30 days.
 If the credit reporting agency decides to correct your report, it must notify the other two reporting agencies so they can update their documents with the correct information.
 You can also request the credit reporting agency send a notification of corrections to people who received copies of your credit report in the last six months.

 If you believe your FCRA rights were violated during the dispute process, schedule a free consultation with our Cincinnati credit report attorneys.
 We are thoroughly familiar with FCRA rights and the ways they can be violated.
 We can help fight for your rights and help restore the accuracy of your credit report.

 What to Do If Your Dispute Is Unsuccessful